-If the corporation owes tax when it files Form 1120-F, do not include the CAUTION payment with the tax return.
-Instead, mail or deliver the payment with Form 8109 to an authorized depositary or use EFTPS, if
+If the corporation owes tax when it files Form 1120-F, do not include the payment with Form 1120-F. Instead, mail or deliver the payment with Form 8109 to an authorized depositary or use EFTPS, if applicable.

 Estimated Tax Payments